 If you forget anything, fortunately Fruita is only about 25 minutes from the campground.
 We made a trip for charcoal…and then a trip for batteries, so I can assure you it’s not a long drive.
 Plus, it worked out since the later we set up camp, the fewer bugs and the less oppressive the heat was.

 In case I haven’t made it clear by now, I highly recommend getting to the campground late, leaving early, and in general just using it as a base camp to get an early jump on hiking.
-Better yet, if you’re only going to the Grand Junction area and not continuing on a week-long road trip, just get an AirBnb!
-We LOVED ours the next night.
+If you go in spring or fall, that’s the ideal time to be in the Grand Junction area.
+The bugs and weather are much more manageable.
+Make sure this is an early stop in your summer road trip, or simply go earlier in the year!